discretize/discretize-guides/builds/mesmer/hybrid-chronomancer/index.md

     - Use <Skill id="10334"/> off recharge, possibly twice with <Skill id="29830"/> (with three illusions)
     - Don't interrupt your auto-attack chains as the third hit (<Skill id="10172"/>) deals the most damage
     - Cast <Skill id="49068"/> (twice if traited) followed by <Skill id="10190"/> whenever you have three illusions up and don't plan to use <Skill id="29830"/> in the next 15 seconds
-    - <Skill id="30769"/> is not worth using over auto-attack
+    - <Skill id="30769"/> is not worth using over auto-attack for DPS but grants <Boon name="protection"/>
 </CardContent>
 </Card>
 </Column>